rhysd/actionlint/docs/checks.md

 actionlint checks values at `uses:` sections follow one of these formats.

-Note that actionlint does not report any error when a direcotyr for a local action does not exist in the repository because it is a common case that the action is managed in a separate repository and the action directory is cloned at running the workflow.
+Note that actionlint does not report any error when a directory for a local action does not exist in the repository because it is a common case where the action is managed in a separate repository and the action directory is cloned at running the workflow.
 (See [#25][issue-25] and [#40][issue-40] for more details).

 <a name="check-local-action-inputs"></a>